jjuinni/Portfolio/Coursework/README.md

 1/4 in progress
 - [Certificate]()
 - [Course reference](https://www.coursera.org/specializations/self-driving-cars?)
-- Learning state-of-the-art engineering practices used in the self-driving car industry.
+- Description: Learning state-of-the-art engineering practices used in the self-driving car industry.
 Interact with real datasets from an autonomous vehicle (AV) - with hands-on projects using the open source simulator CARLA.

 </details>